Projects

 Low Hanging Fruit

-“Low Hanging Fruit”, a videography storytelling project, will document heroes and sheroes of the food justice movement, serving as the bridge between two initiatives spawned in collaboration with Project Sweetie Pie and a wide array of community and university stakeholders: including members of the “Shared Fruit: Co-Creating a Food Forest at the Celestial Garden” and “Food for Thought” a Northside mural project.
+“Low Hanging Fruit”, a videography storytelling project, will document heroes and sheroes of the food justice movement, serving as the bridge between two initiatives spawned in collaboration with Project Sweetie Pie and a wide array of community and university stakeholders: including the “Shared Fruit: Co-Creating a Food Forest at the Celestial Garden” and “Food for Thought” a Northside mural project.

-Completed Projects
+Our Completed Projects

 Community Gardens

 Project Sweetie Pie seeds healthy changes through its urban agriculture farms, community gardens and expanding cluster of associated food and entrepreneurship programs and organizations so that one day more than 500+ people will work in a neighborhood agricultural business and walk home to make a nutritious dinner.
+Currently, there are more than 20 urban garden sites.
+Produce from these sites are sold at farmer’s markets or shared with community members.
+More than 2,000 sweet potatoes, tomatoes, onions, cabbage, lettuce, kale, pumpkins and peppers have been planted as part of Project Sweetie Pie.

 Food, Environmental, and Racial Justice Asset Maps of Minneapolis

-In collaboration with community partners, (hosting part of the U), and a capstone team from the University of Minnesota’s Humphrey School of Public Affairs, Project Sweetie Pie has spearheaded an effort to keep track of all the assets that Minneapolis has for working towards a just food system for all.
+In collaboration with community partners, hosting part of the U, and a capstone team from the University of Minnesota’s Humphrey School of Public Affairs, Project Sweetie Pie has spearheaded an effort to keep track of all the assets that Minneapolis has for working towards a just food system for all.
+To see a full, interactive view of our garden sites as well as maps of community assets, click here.

-The Celestial Garden/Shared Fruit Initiative located at 2210 Emerson Avenue North can become our arboretum of the north.
+The Celestial Garden & Shared Fruit Initiative located at 2210 Emerson Avenue North can become our arboretum of the north.
 It is being used to demonstrate restoration of the commons, act as a living classroom, and be a permaculture showroom that demonstrates how we honor the earth, water, and our ancestors.
 Access to the land has been secured and some trees have been planted with more on the way.
 This project combines urban policy, planning, forestry, and farming-by-design while propagating equity and inclusion.
 As it develops, it is a model of co-creation/co-design from the grassroots up.